Guidance

 Our overseas offices

-The UKRI offices in China, India, Europe and North America deepen partnerships with leading and emerging research and innovation nations.
+The UKRI offices in China, in India and in North America deepen partnerships with leading and emerging research and innovation nations.
 They provide insights into their respective research and innovation landscapes and build close connections with local funders.

 This opens opportunities for joint working, with UKRI funding UK researchers and innovators while their overseas collaborators receive support in parallel from their own domestic funders.

-Since the offices in China, India and North America were opened 15 years ago:
+Since the overseas offices were opened 15 years ago:

 • UKRI has supported over 800 collaborative projects with China, with the majority (71%) of resulting academic publications being made available open access